This document outlines best practices for designing, installing

 |With password synchronization, users will only have to manage 2 passwords.|

-Only some passwords expire and they do so on individual schedules.
+Only some passwords expire and they do so at different times

 Different systems enforce different password policy rules.

-30% of total call volume is due to login/password problems.
+30% of total help desk call volume is due to login problems.

 Users have too many passwords and write them down.